When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 This plugin also lets you define the file types and sizes just like the other two above and limit the number of files that can be submitted.

 - Same features like others but better prices.

 - Save abandoned responses.

 Quickly and easily create drag-and-drop forms with the amazing Formidable plugin.

-This is another great option in our upload files plugins list and maybe even the best option.
+This is another excellent option in our upload files plugins list and maybe even the best option.

-The reason that it may be the best plugin to upload files is that it’s giving you more options to control which, how many and how heavy the uploaded files can be but also letting you automatically resize files before upload.
+It may be the best plugin to upload files because it gives you more options to control how many and how heavy the uploaded files can be and lets you automatically resize files before upload.